BenCaunt/CTRL-ALT-FTC/advanced/motion-profiling.md

 ### Motion Profile Usage

-To use a motion profile, you must use some controller, such as a PID or Proportional Controller.&#x20;
+To use a motion profile, you must use some controller, such as a PID or Proportional Controller.

 ```java
 while (TrajectoryIsNotDone) {